How can I reserve a campsite? Do you have electric hookups?

 Are there a lot of mosquitoes here during the summer?

-Because a large part of the island is marsh there can be incredible numbers of mosquitoes at times, however, the normal offshore wind is strong enough to keep most flying insects off the beaches.
-This is one reason we encourage people not to go into the grasslands or off the beach, it can be extremely uncomfortable.
-If you plan on walking the Grasslands Nature Trail during the summer, be certain to apply plenty of insect repellant and you should have no problem.
+Because a large part of the island is marsh there can be incredible numbers of mosquitoes at times.
+However, the normal offshore wind is strong enough to keep most flying insects off the beaches.
+This is one reason we encourage people not to go into the grasslands or off the beach.
+It can be extremely uncomfortable.
+If you plan on walking the Grasslands Nature Trail during the summer, be certain to apply plenty of insect repellant.